inorganik/countUp.js/README.md

 ## Angular directive
 If you are using Angular, you can use the included Angular module.
 Use the count-up attribute to quickly create an animation.
 It also integrates nicely with the Angular-scroll-spy directive.
 The Angular directive only requires an `end-val` attribute, but will also accept `start-val`, `duration`, `decimals`, and `options`. `id` is not needed.
 You must include both countUp.js and the module to use the Angular directive. **[Check out the angular demo](http://inorganik.github.io/angular-scroll-spy/)** and see usage examples below.

+## Angular 2 directive
+An identical Angular 2 version of the directive is also provided.
+Simply import the directive from `dist/` into the `directives` array of the component you wish to use it in.
+See example below.

 ## WordPress plugin
 If you want a quick and easy way to use this on your WordPress site, try this plugin by [@4DMedia](https://twitter.com/4dMedia): [https://wordpress.org/plugins/countup-js/](https://wordpress.org/plugins/countup-js/)